SAP/jenkins-library/documentation/docs/steps/transportRequestUploadFile.md

 ## CTS Uploads

 In order to be able to upload the application, it is required to build the application, e.g. via `npmExecute`.
-The content of the app needs to be provided in a folder named `dist` in the root levvel of the project.
+The content of the app needs to be provided in a folder named `dist` in the root level of the project.

 For `CTS` related uploads we use a node based toolset.
 When running in a docker environment a standard node image can be used.
 In this case the required deploytool dependencies will be installed prior to the deploy.